-A guide for building backyard homes in
+A guide to Alameda ADU building regulations in California

 Learn about local zoning guidelines, financing options, and getting started with building a custom ADU in Alameda, California.